Push-to-Deploy

 $ git remote add yourremotename yourlinktothewebrepository

+And voilà!
 It allows direct communication between two directories, automating the deployment process with each git push.
-I have to give a huge shout-out to the person who introduced me to this method: it's made my workflow up until now so enjoyable.